Hansh532/chess/README.md

 - Does not offer protection for other pieces
 - Is a good target to attack because it is immobile and already attacked.

-When a piece is pinned an attack by a pawn is decisive since flight is impossible, the piece creates the pressure by the pin and the pawn is the execuioner.
+When a piece is pinned an attack by a pawn is decisive since flight is impossible, the piece creates the pressure by the pin and the pawn is the executioner.

 ### Dealing with a pin on g5
 - Challenging: Can cause weaknesses for example Bg5 on Nf3 chased away by h3 creates a target h3 which can be attacked by h4 g4-g5
-- Ignoring: Can cause pawns to be broken up
+- Ignoring: Can cause pawns to be broken up or doubled
-- Moving pinned pieces: Can also cause pawns to be broken up
 - Unpinning: Placing a piece between

 ## Discovered check
-Discovered check closely relates to a pin when the pinned piece is friendly instead of enemy it becomes a discovered attack piece.
+Discovered check closely relates to a pin, the difference is that the pinned piece is friendly instead of enemy, it becomes a discovered attack piece.
-Pieces in a discovered attack
+**Pieces in a discovered attack**
-- The threatening check
+- The threatening check piece
 - The piece between
 - The threatened piece